 Suddenly he realizes the TV is telling him he's going to die.
-Hallucinating with feverish intensity he feels the dull generalized pain in his left side that he instantly interprets as cirrhosis!
+Hallucinating with feverish intensity and a rising panic there's no one around to quell, he feels the dull generalized pain in his left side that he instantly interprets as cirrhosis!
 It's all over.
-The TV is acting as a heavenly conduit, John Barrymore pretending to die, his cronies gathering around him, dimming the lights... prepping him, the celestial equivalent of a medical pamphlet.
+The TV is acting as a heavenly conduit, John Barrymore pretending to die, his cronies gathering around him, dimming the lights... prepping him.
+It's the celestial equivalent of a medical pamphlet.
 Oh man, the kid is tripping too hard.
 He'll never see his parents again he realizes.
 They'll come home to smell his corpse even out in the garage.
 His side is throbbing and he knows the gallons of whiskey he's drunk over the years have caught up with him.
-He falls to his knees weeping in front of his dad's old floor model, fumbles to shut off the VCR before it sucks him in, like he's that little girl in POLTERGEIST.
+He falls to his knees weeping in front of his dad's old floor model TV; he fumbles to shut off the VCR before it sucks him in like he's that little girl in POLTERGEIST.

 The VCR tape goes off and the TV channel underneath it shows a beautiful radiant old angel woman lying in her death bed in a hospital.
-Her big eyes moist with heavenly awareness and earthbound fear.
-Julia Roberts is the young intern at her side, matching the older actress in depth of dewy gaze.
-The old woman's blond hair is splayed beautifully out in all directions, like an angel - an angel dying and being reborn at the same time.
+Her big eyes moist with heavenly awareness and earthbound fear, her long old lady hair splayed about her like a heavenly halo.
+Julia Roberts is the young intern at her side, matching the older actress in depth of dewy gaze --one old angel dying and a young one being reborn at the same time.
 The old woman asks Julia Roberts if she believes in a life after this one.
 Sincerely, tenderly, Roberts says she does.
-The young kid watching the TV on his knees, like he's praying to the screen for deliverance, starts to cry; he realizes that, alone in his parent's living room, he is being instructed not to worry about his immanent death.
+The young unemployed grad kid, watching the TV on his knees, like he's praying to the screen for deliverance, starts to cry; he realizes that--alone in his parent's living room with no one to call or tell him he's just fucked up--he realizes and truly believes he is being instructed not to worry about his immanent death.
 He has found salvation right at the poetic point of no return.
-Don't we always, usually?

-Such a thing happened to me, in 1991... and I cried all the way through the film; it left me a devastated weepy mess.
+It's all true.
+It happened to me, in 1991... and I cried all the way through the film; it left me a devastated weepy mess.
 I gradually realized--through the lysergic mist brought on by half a hit too many--I was watching FLATLINERS.
 I'd refused to see it before this moment, because I didn't like any of the "brat pack" stars in it.
-I hated Kevin Bacon's snub nose and self-righteous narcissism; I was displeased with Keifer's jowly attempts to sound resonant and grave; abhored William Baldwin's smarmy seduction strategies, Platt's moral high-ground method showboating, Julia's glum sanctimony.
-But in my addled state I was humbled enough to not judge them for what I knew were just faults I didn't want to recognize in myself.
+I hated Kevin Bacon's snub nose and self-righteous narcissism; I was displeased with Keifer's jowly attempts to sound resonant and grave; I abhored William Baldwin's smarmy seduction strategies; Platt's moral high-ground method showboating made me wince; Julia's glum sanctimony and dewey eyed-coltishness alone engaged me.

 And anyway, their tics fit for this bizarre and strangely ambitious film, where they're supposed to be egotistical douche bags; they are med students, playing with near death experiences like other kids play with acid, or whippets.
-Gradually those who've tried it notice they are either having flashback hallucinations or death is leaking into their daily lives, confronting them with unresolved issued from their past.
-(In AA terminology, they have to do their 9th step before they get into heaven, they have to make amends with those they've wronged, even if the wronged are already dead).
+Gradually, those who've tried it notice they are either having flashback hallucinations or death is leaking into their daily lives, confronting them with unresolved issued from their past.
+(In AA terminology, they have to do their 9th step, they have to make amends with those they've wronged, even if the wronged are already dead).

 As ingenious as the devices are through which the past comes to haunt our protagonists, and the clever and transformative use of color washes (images are all stained deep blue but glow brighter when wounds get healed), there is also much dull moral posturing and hand-wringing over the dangers and ethics involved with regular deep-sea near-death diving.
 Kiefer Sutherland gives it his all but lacks the manly gravitas he thinks he has, and Platt is way too pleased with his range as he treads the stunted moral high ground like Charles Haid before him (in the similar ALTERED STATES).
 Even worse is Kevin Bacon, smarming his way around as Roberts' creepy would-be love interest.
 I think he finally wins her over by just breaking into her house and climbing into her shower, like Geena Davis' sleazy ex in THE FLY (1983).
 It seems like Roberts gives into his incessant pawing mainly because she's just too tired to keep resisting.
 I've known guys like this and it skeeves me out to see Hollywood justify their creepy persistence.